 These photographs will give you a good idea of just how wonderful our Maligne Lake kayaking trip turned out to be.

-Really useful information if you want to kayak or canoe Maligne Lake
+Useful information if you want to paddle Maligne Lake

 - Book up to 90 days ahead of time.
 Weekdays are easier to get than weekends.
 Phone (780) 852-6177 (MST).

 - Canoes, kayaks or a boat powered with a tiny motor – 3 horsepower or less I believe.

 - You can camp for a maximum of two nights at each of the two campsites.
 Fisherman’s Bay (13 kilometres down from the launch) and Coronet Creek (21.3 kilometres down from the launch) are the two campsites.
 Wardens come around and check that you have a valid permit.

 - It costs $11.70 to make a reservation and $9.80 per person per night to camp.

 - Bear lockers are provided as are tent pads.

 - There is an open air – but private – toilet.